anik-jha/portfolio/actual_contents/llm_components/llm_components_part2.md

 ### The Key Insight

 Traditional RNNs process sequences one token at a time, left to right.
-They're like reading with a flashlight in the dark—you can only see the current word and vaguely remember what came before.
+They're like reading with a flashlight in the dark - you can only see the current word and vaguely remember what came before.

 **Self-attention says**: "Forget sequential processing!
 Every word can look at every other word simultaneously and decide what's relevant."